-Traditionally strong industry stakeholders in global trade and logistics have seen the newcomers entering the market and leveraging modern technologies which enable better customer experience.
-In B2B, the Amazon experience is not quite real life yet and it will take some time to get there.
+Traditionally strong industry stakeholders in global trade and logistics have seen newcomers entering the market and leveraging modern technologies which enable better customer experience.
+In B2B, the Amazon experience is not quite real life yet, and it will take some time to get there.
 Eventually, it will happen.

-EDI and integration backlogs are growing, there is the high cost associated to deploy the solutions, but even more costly are those customers and business opportunities that lose patience and choose a competitor to partner with over the slow-moving player.
+EDI and integration backlogs are growing.
+There is the high cost associated with deploying the solutions, but even more costly are those customers and business opportunities that lose patience and choose a competitor to partner with over the slow-moving player.

 Data quality issues